richarvey/techshift-modernise/content/page/containersInProd.md

 #### Running containers

-To run a container in ECS or in Fargate you can use two contructs, Tasks and Services, below we'll define what the role of each of these contructs are.
+To run a container in ECS or in Fargate you can use two constructs, Tasks and Services, below we will define what the role of each of these constructs are.
 ECS and Fargate use the same definition files and you can even run an ECS cluster that supports both EC2 instances and serverless containers in Fargate mode.
-This hybrid approach is useful in some situations where you need to have special conditions on the host machine. lets look at Task, Services and the placement stratergies.
+This hybrid approach is useful in some situations where you need to have special conditions on the host machine.
+Next lets look at Task, Services and the placement strategies.

 #### Tasks